WICG/local-font-access/README.md

 * What precisely is being iterated over needs to be identified.
 Is it over files on disk, families, or other groupings that a system level enumeration API provides?
 There is not a 1:1 relationship between files and named instances.
 * Grouping of related fonts and variants into a parent object is difficult.
 Some families can be represented by one file or many, and the definition of a "family" is heuristic to start with.
 Is grouping needed?
 Design currently leaves this open to future additions.
-* `FontFace` objects provide a lot of metadata synchronously, by default.
-While this sketch provides additional metadata asynchronously, is using `FontFace` with the sync data subset a problem?
-* This design tries to address concerns with `FontFaceSet` and friends at the cost of introducing a new API surface.
+* This design tries to address concerns with `FontFace`, `FontFaceSet` and friends at the cost of introducing a new API surface.

 Other issues that feedback is needed on: